View MAS Observing Sites in a larger map

 Cherry Grove is ideal for beginner to experienced amateur astronomers, particularly those interested in observing projects or astrophotography requiring darker skies.
 Cherry Grove offers nearly unobstructed views of the east, south and western skies.

-Observatory: Construction of a new roll-off roof observatory began in the fall of 2012.
-The new observatory will be completed for the 2013 observing season which will feature a scope (to be determined) mounted on a recently donated Mathis Instruments MI-500, German Equatorial mount along with a 12″ Meade SCT.
+Observatory: The new Cherry Grove roll-off roof observatory was completed for the 2013 observing season.
+Telescopes available at Cherry grove include a 12″ Meade SCT on a Mathis Instruments MI-500, German Equatorial mount along with a 16″ Meade SCT.
 The 24″ B.A.D.
-Starmaster Dobsonian will also be stored within the new observatory and is rolled out onto a concrete pad for use under the skies.
+Starmaster Dobsonian is also stored within the new observatory and is rolled out onto a concrete pad for use under the skies.

 Also available are two additional “on-site loaner” scopes.
 There is an 8″ Zhumell and a 10″ Meade Starfinder telescope for members’ use while at Cherry Grove.
 Both scopes are equipped with optical finders and Telrads, a collection of eyepieces, filters, star charts, planisphere and red flashlight.

 Parking: There is parking space available on the east side of the property.
-Overflow parking is also available on the shoulder of 520th St. (Dodge County A), or members can park on the observing field when attendance is light enough to allow it.
+Overflow parking is also available on the shoulder of 520th St. (Dodge County A).
+Members can park on the observing field during daytime work parties and during private observing sessions.

 Warming House: There is a one-room warming house with electric heat available to all MAS members.
 The warming house is equipped with a coffee pot and microwave oven (bring your own water).
 To acquire a code to the deadbolt lock, contact the MAS Secretary or Cherry Grove Site Manager listed below.